Thành Thái: Opposing French authority

 To show that he was friendly with Western civilization, Thành Thái was the first Vietnamese monarch to cut his hair in the French style and learn to drive a car.
 He encouraged French-style education, but maintained bitter feelings over their control of his country.
 He also supported numerous building projects and took an interest in the everyday lives of his subjects.
 When traveling among his people, he would hold impromptu "town hall meetings" where the Emperor sat on a mat with his subjects in a circle around him, discussing the issues of the day and hearing their point of view.

 Slowly, as the emperor began to realize how thoroughly his palace had been infiltrated with French spies, he had to feign insanity to escape their constant scrutiny.
 With his enemies believing he was a harmless lunatic, Thành Thái was able to push more forcefully for Vietnamese autonomy while waiting for the right time to overthrow the French colonial rule.
 He was on his way to join a resistance movement in China when he was arrested by French forces who declared him insane and forced the Emperor to abdicate.

 In 1907, his son was installed as Emperor Duy Tân.
 Thành Thái was exiled first to Vũng Tàu in South Vietnam and when Duy Tân rebelled against the French they were both exiled to Réunion Island in 1916.

 Unlike Hàm Nghi, the lives of Thành Thái and Duy Tân were tough.
-They even had no money to pay for rent.
+They did not even have money to pay rent.
 In 1925, Emperor Khải Định knew his situation and sent 1,000 piastres to him.
 Khải Định later occasionally gave him money.

 He never gave up hope for the liberation of his country.
-In 1945, just after the death of Duy Tân, he was allowed to return home, but was kept under house arrest in Vũng Tàu.
+In May 1947, he was allowed to return home, but was kept under house arrest in Vũng Tàu.
 He died in Saigon on 24 March 1954 and was buried on the grounds of An Lang (Tomb of Duc Duc) in an old commune, Hương Thủy district, Thừa Thiên Huế Province, at the age of 75.

+There are now roads in Vietnam named in his honour.